For upcoming volunteer workdays, scroll to the bottom of this page for a calendar of events.

 The project includes a wide range of activities and efforts to help achieve both short- and long-term goals related to improving forest health and resilience in the urban Rivanna River corridor.

-• Developing a robust partnership – The project is establishing the Rivanna River Resilience Partnership, made up of nonprofits, local governments, technical experts, and other community stakeholders.
-The Partnership will help guide different aspects of the overall project, including determining the highest priority locations in the three parks for grant-supported invasive management and tree planting efforts.
+- Developing a robust partnership – The project established the Rivanna Forest Restoration Partnership, made up of nonprofits, local governments, technical experts, and other community stakeholders.
+The Partnership helps guide different aspects of the overall project, including determining the highest priority locations in the three parks for grant-supported invasive management and tree planting efforts.
 The Partnership will continue to work together after completion of the grant.

-• Creating targeted forest management plans – With support from trained volunteers, the project will collect field data on current forest conditions, including native tree canopy and prevalence of invasive species.
-The Partnership will use these data to help determine management priorities and to create targeted forest management plans for each park.
+- Creating targeted forest management plans – With support from trained volunteers, the project has and will continue to collect field data on current forest conditions, including native tree canopy and prevalence of invasive species.
+The Partnership uses these data to determine management priorities and to create targeted forest management plans for each park.

-• Training community members – The project will recruit and train community members to carry out forest health assessments, manage invasive plants, and plant trees.
+- Training community members – The project recruits and trains community members to carry out forest health assessments, manage invasive plants, and plant trees.

-• Raising awareness and promoting wider scale action – The project will include research into how best to support Rivanna River private property owners in addressing invasive plants and it will create outreach materials and strategies to meet these needs.
+- Raising awareness and promoting wider scale action – The project includes research into how best to support Rivanna River private property owners in addressing invasive plants and it will create outreach materials and strategies to meet these needs.

 What is a “resilient” forest?
 Forests can experience many different threats and disturbances, including drought, flooding, insect damage, excessive deer browsing, disease, human activity and recreation, and climate change.
 A resilient forest is one that has the ability to withstand and adapt to these stresses without losing its ecological integrity.